khoparzi/PairUp/README.md

     php composer.phar install

-In a development version only, set the environment variables by copying the sample code:
+In a development version only, set the environment variables:

     cp .env.example .env

-Then inside the new `.env`, update the `APP_KEY` value to a string that is at least 32 characters
+Then set encryption keys inside the app:

+    php artisan key:generate

 Now grab a copy of Selenium server.
 I imagine the latest from here would be fine:

     http://selenium-release.storage.googleapis.com/index.html